kpn-dsh/dsh-api/dsh-api/README.md

 ## Features

+By enabling/disabling below features you have control over what's included in your library and what's not.
+All features are disabled by default.
 The following features are defined:

-* `actual` - When this feature is enabled the library will include all the "actual" method versions of the REST API.
-By default, these methods will not be included.
+* `appcatalog` - Enables the app catalog methods.
-* `generic` - When this feature is enabled the library will also include the generic methods.
+* `generic` - Enables the generic methods.
-  This feature is disabled by default.
+* `manage` - Enables the manage methods.
+* `robot` - Enables the robot operation.

 ---